knative/serving/test/conformance/README.md

 2. Follow Golang best practices.
 3. Not require any specific file system permissions to run or require any additional binaries to be installed in the target environment before the tests run.
-4. Not depend on any k8s resources outside of those added by Elafros OR they should provide flags that allow the test to run without access to those resources.
+4. Not depend on any k8s resources outside of those added by Knative Serving OR they should provide flags that allow the test to run without access to those resources.